What Does a Veterinary Nutritionist Do?

 Certain qualities and skills will help you succeed as a veterinary nutritionist:

-- Analytical skills: You'll have to ascertain animals' needs based upon evidence including test results and visual and tactile examinations.
+- Analytical skills: To ascertain animals' needs based upon evidence including test results and visual and tactile examinations.

-- Decision-making skills: You must determine the best course of treatment and diet based on your findings.
+- Decision-making skills: To determine the best course of treatment and diet based on findings.

-- Compassion: You should possess a capacity for empathy and compassion, both for your patients and for their owners, who might be faced with difficult treatment decisions.
+- Compassion: A capacity for empathy and compassion, both for patients and for their owners, who might be faced with difficult treatment decisions.

-- Communication skills: You must be able to kindly convey your findings and recommendations to animal owners and accurately explain prognoses and dietary plans to staff and coworkers.
+- Communication skills: To kindly convey findings and recommendations to animal owners and accurately explain prognoses and dietary plans to staff and coworkers.

-The U.S. Bureau of Labor Statistics anticipates job growth for veterinarians in general at about 19% through 2026 as more animal owners begin to spend on the finer points of their pets' health care.
+The U.S. Bureau of Labor Statistics anticipates job growth for veterinarians in general at about 19% through 2026 as more animal owners begin to spend on the finer points of pet health care.
 This is faster than average for all occupations.

-The demanding nature of specialist training programs and the difficulty of board certification examinations ensure that only a handful of professionals are able to achieve board certification each year.
+The demanding nature of specialist training programs and the difficulty of board certification examinations ensure that only a handful of professionals achieve board certification each year.
 Demand for veterinary nutritionists will only be enhanced by the scarcity of board-certified professionals in this particular veterinary specialty.

 Veterinary nutritionists might work in corporate positions with animal feed or supplement manufacturers, in research laboratories, or in academia.
 Those who treat patients might find themselves working in veterinary clinics or hospitals.
-The occupation can involve traveling to your patients if you specialize in larger animals.
+The occupation can involve traveling to patients if the nutritionist specializes in larger animals.

 There's some element of danger involved.
-Like all veterinarians, you might be bitten, scratched, kicked, or otherwise harmed by aggressive or frightened animals when you're examining them.
+Like all veterinarians, the veterinary nutritionist might be bitten, scratched, kicked, or otherwise harmed by aggressive or frightened animals during an exam.

 This is typically a full-time job and can require additional hours, although overtime is more commonplace for veterinarians who treat animals on an emergency basis.